ys08/bionexr/README.md

-# Bionexr: a R package for integrative network-based analysis of cancer somatic mutation and expression data
+# Bionexr: an R package for integrative network-based analysis of gene somatic mutation and gene expression data to identify cancer drivers

 Cancer genome projects have generated massive genome and transcriptome sequencing data, which makes tumor-specific alterations such as somatic mutation and gene expression information easily available.
-Due to the lack of tools for subsequently integrating these complex information, we implement an R package “bionexr” that uses network to integrate and analyze cancer somatic mutation and expression data.
+To distinguish cancer drivers from passengers, we implement an R package “Bionexr” for integrative network-based analysis of gene somatic mutation and expression data.
 Bionexr provides these features:

-- A protein-protein interaction (PPI)-based approach
+- A protein-protein interaction (PPIN)-based approach
 - A pathway-based appoach
 - Visualization of the results